tonytvo/blog-generator/content/blog/why-dont-we-learn-from-history/index.md

 "A sound rule of historical evidence is that while assertions should be treated with critical doubt, admissions are likely to be reliable.
 If there is one saying that embodies a general truth it is "No man is condemned save out of his own mouth."
 By applying this test we can go a long way toward a clear verdict on history and on history in the making."

-"The most dangerous of all delusions are those that arise from the adulteration of history in the imagined interests of national and military morale.
+The most dangerous of all delusions are those that arise from the adulteration of history in the imagined interests of national and military morale.
 Although this lesson of experience has been the hardest earned, it remains the hardest to learn.
-Those who have suffered most show their eagerness to suffer more."
+Those who have suffered most show their eagerness to suffer more.

 "The cause of most troubles can be traced to excess; the failure to check them to deficiency; their prevention lies in moderation."